 - A student feels like the act was so traumatic that he/she doesn't want to come to school out of fear or worry that the act will happen again

 We spend time working with students who have been the victim of bullying behavior; we reinforce that no one deserves to be intentionally harmed either emotionally or physically.
 We encourage them to stick up for themselves by saying “stop” to those who are bullying them and then walk away.
-We also work with the students who have demonstrated the bullying behavior to get to the root of their actions.
-Consequences for bullying behavior are tailored to each individual situation so that they are both meaningful and logical.
+We also work with students who have demonstrated bullying behavior to get to the root of their actions.
+Consequences of bullying behavior are tailored to each individual's situation so that they are both meaningful and logical.